Mental Health 202: Eating Disorders

-As part of mental health month, we wanted to look more closely at mental health conditions.
-We examined anxiety and depression, which often go hand in hand.
+I wanted to look more closely at mental health conditions in detail.
+MissHeard examined anxiety and depression, which often go hand in hand.
 Additionally, nearly 50 percent of people with anorexia nervosa, 80% of people with Bulimia, and 65% of people with BED are also diagnosed with anxiety disorder, and so all mental illnesses deserve a closer look.
 As part of NEDA Week, we provide an overview of eating disorders, which are serious mental health conditions.

 30 million Americans will struggle with a full-blown eating disorder and millions more will battle food and body image issues that have untold negative impacts on their lives. via National Eating Disorders

 If TV and media are to be believed, people with eating disorders fit a specific pattern: a young, white, usually well-off, thin girl.
 While people with EDs may fit that description, the reality is that ANYONE can have an eating disorder, regardless of race, sex, gender identity, sexualty, income level, or ability.

 You cannot tell by looking at someone if they have an eating disorder.